World Famous Cat’s Meow Collectibles from the Somerset Hills Historic Village

 No 2. – 1718 Basking Ridge Presbyterian Church and Historic Oak Tree

 Mr Local History is proud to announce the release of the second in the collectible series, the 1718 Basking Ridge Presbyterian Church and the 619 year old Basking Ridge Historic White Oak Cat’s Meow collectible.
+This has been our #1 best seller.
+Available now in our gift shop.

 No. 1 – 1809 Brick Academy Town Hall & Schoolhouse